Peiiii/EchoNote/docs/ui-design/implementation-plan.md

-# EchoNote UI Implementation Plan
+# StillRoot UI Implementation Plan

 ## 📋 Overview

-This document outlines the step-by-step implementation plan for transforming EchoNote's UI from a basic white interface to a sophisticated, Apple-inspired design with layered backgrounds and modern visual effects.
+This document outlines the step-by-step implementation plan for transforming StillRoot's UI from a basic white interface to a sophisticated, Apple-inspired design with layered backgrounds and modern visual effects.

 ## 🎯 Implementation Phases